 Montgomery County’s Emergency Management Agency is the managing body charged with coordinating responses to natural and man-made disasters that may occur within the borders of Montgomery County, Tennessee.
-With just four staff members, our EMA oversees all four phases of the emergency management cycle, including:
+With just five staff members, our EMA oversees all four phases of the emergency management cycle, including:

 This includes ongoing efforts to reduce or eliminate long-term risk to people and property from hazards and their effects).
 Montgomery County has a fully accredited Hazard Mitigation Plan, which provides a hazard analysis and risk assessment for Montgomery County and the City of Clarksville.